OTAs

 Strategically price your Airbnb

 Research similar listings in your area to determine competitive nightly rates that will help you increase your booking rate.
-It's essential to regularly adjust your prices, taking into account seasonal fluctuations, local events, and demand in your area.
+It's essential to regularly adjust your prices to account for seasonal fluctuations, local events, and demand in your area.

-Since doing market research and adjusting nightly rates manually requires a significant investment of time, the best way to get your Airbnb pricing right is to use a dynamic pricing tool.
+Since conducting market research and manually adjusting nightly rates requires a significant time investment, the best way to get your Airbnb pricing right is to use a dynamic pricing tool.
 Airbnb offers a free Smart Pricing tool, but it’s not the best option for optimizing your listing.
 It prioritizes occupancy over host income since the platform charges a commission for each booking.

-There are third-party dynamic pricing tools that utilize sophisticated algorithms to determine optimal nightly rates, maximizing revenue based on market data and adjusting rates in real-time.
+There are third-party dynamic pricing tools that use sophisticated algorithms to determine optimal nightly rates, maximizing revenue by adjusting rates in real time based on market data.
 But you’ll have to pay for using them, and the cost can vary from one to another.

 The good news is that if you opt for Hospitable, you’ll be able to use our built-in Dynamic Pricing solution, which is included in Host, Professional, and Mogul subscription plans at no additional cost.
 Once you activate our built-in Dynamic Pricing, Hospitable will combine your settings with real-time market data to automatically adjust your rates, maximizing revenue generation for your properties.